anesto-deltoro/strong-types-fn-scala/PITCHME.md

 @snap[east span-60]
 @ul[list-spaced-bullets text-white text-09]
+- Easy to:
-- Easy to confuse the order of the parameters
+    - confuse the order of the parameters
-- Easy to feed our function with invalid data
+    - feed our function with invalid data
 @ulend
-@snapend

----?image=assets/img/presenter.jpg

-@snap[north span-100 h2-white]
-## Now It's Your Turn
-@snapend

-@snap[south span-100 text-06]
-[Click here to jump straight into the interactive feature guides in the GitPitch Docs @fa[external-link]](https://gitpitch.com/docs/getting-started/tutorial/)
 @snapend